thumulakaru/Unit-4-project/README.md

 ![Login page Container](https://github.com/thumulakaru/Unit-4-project/blob/main/assets/login_container.png)

-**Fig.10** *This is the above mentioned "containers".
-All the elements are displayed are placed inside a container.*
+**Fig.10** *This is the above-mentioned "container".
+All the elements displayed are placed inside a container.*

 ### JSON tokens(Success Criteria #1)

 One of the success criterias was to have an encrypted login system.
 The issue with using cookies for me was that I could not store the username nor the user id without it being open to threats like the user modifying them through various methods.
 My classmates(Bernard-LTW and Alsa2) introduced me to this session tokens.
 They could contain details and would expire after the session ends which the developer is able to specify.
-These tokens are able to protect the user details as it is hashed using a special secret key that the only the developer has the control to change.
+These tokens are able to protect the user details as it is hashed using a special secret key that only the developer has the control to change.
 The first edition of this website creates a token when a user successfully logged in the flask endpoint executes a function named `generate_token` from the file `token_manager.py`.
 ```py
 # This function creates a session token for a given duration and stores an encrypted version of the username
 def generate_token(username, token_duration): # token duration should be in minutes